bhavikbhoir/PIMPMYPIC/README.md

 # PIMPMYPIC
-Website design for PIMPMYPIC app.
+Website design of PIMPMYPIC app for Forkaia.

 Current work:
 An initial website is designed with app logo and basic functions enabled.